The Manchurian Candidate: Plot summary

 Marco's nightmares worsen and he is recalled to Washington and put on sick leave.
 On a train, he meets a more permanent love interest, Eugenie Rose Cheyney.
 Marco confesses the whole story to Rose, who urges him to contact the FBI.
 At the FBI, Marco is able to identify high Soviet and Chinese officials from his dreams.
 His story now believed, Marco is reinstated to active duty and put in charge of a task force to investigate the matter.
-Raymond accompanies his mother on a publicity-seeking tour of Europe, during which two prominent politicians are mysteriously killed.
-Marco's group conducts an in-depth investigation and determines with little doubt that Raymond's medal is a fraud and that the platoon was brainwashed.
+Shaw accompanies his mother on a publicity-seeking tour of Europe, during which two prominent politicians are mysteriously killed.
+Marco's group conducts an in-depth investigation and determines with little doubt that Shaw's medal is a fraud and that the platoon was brainwashed.
 However, the goal of the plan remains elusive.
-The break comes in May 1960, when Marco is late to a meeting with Raymond at a New York bar.
+The break comes in May 1960, when Marco is late to a meeting with Shaw at a New York bar.
 The loquacious bartender has told an anecdote that happens to include the phrase "Why don't you pass the time by playing a little solitaire?"
-Observing Raymond's bizarre behavior afterwards, Marco comes to realize that the solitaire game, and the queen of diamonds in particular, is Raymond's trigger.
+Observing Shaw's bizarre behavior afterwards, Marco comes to realize that the solitaire game, and the queen of diamonds in particular, is Shaw's trigger.
 He orders packs of cards consisting entirely of the queen of diamonds.

-Raymond is excitedly anticipating the return of Jocelyn Jordan, now a widow, from abroad.
-At a party at the Iselin's vacation home on Long Island, Raymond's mother calls him aside and asks him to play solitaire, revealing herself to be Raymond's American operator.
+Shaw is excitedly anticipating the return of Jocelyn Jordan, now a widow, from abroad.
+At a party at the Iselins' vacation home on Long Island, Shaw's mother calls him aside and asks him to play solitaire, revealing herself to be his American operator.
 However, Mrs. Iselin is called away briefly, during which time Jocelyn Jordan enters the room costumed as the Queen of Diamonds.
-The costume breaks his mother's control, and Raymond falls into Jocelyn's arms for the first time.
-The two depart and get married quickly, going on an ecstatic honeymoon in the Caribbean while both the Communist plotters and Marco's task force frantically search for Raymond.
-Upon his return, however, Raymond again encounters his mother and the solitaire deck.
-She gives him a new order.
-He must assassinate Senator Jordan, who has threatened to block Johnny Iselin's nomination to the vice-presidency at the convention next week.
-Raymond carries out the assassination, and also kills Jocelyn, who happens to witness the shooting, in accordance with his orders to leave no witnesses alive.
+The costume breaks his mother's control, and Shaw falls into Jocelyn's arms for the first time.
+The two depart and get married quickly, going on an ecstatic honeymoon in the Caribbean while both the Communist plotters and Marco's task force frantically search for Shaw.
+Upon his return, however, Shaw again encounters his mother and the solitaire deck.
+She gives him a new order: he must assassinate Senator Jordan, who has threatened to block Johnny Iselin's nomination to the vice-presidency at the convention next week.
+Shaw carries out the assassination, and also kills Jocelyn, who happens to witness the shooting, in accordance with his orders to leave no witnesses alive.